Aditay-210/Aditay-210/README.md

 - 👋 Hi, I’m @Aditay-210
-- 👀 I’m interested in...
+- 👀 I’m interested in software development and exploring new tech
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me adityadwivedi164@gmail.com

 <!---